• Skip to main content

 Traffic Spikes Without Conversions

-Graph illustrating traffic spikes with low conversion rates, highlighting the disconnect in viral marketing
+Chart showing traffic spikes that fail to convert, highlighting the disconnect with viral marketing

 Reach Is Not Revenue